|

 “My joy comes from giving back what was given to me.”
 With these words, Cassandra Hawkins Caldwell, known as Deanie during high school, beautifully describes her calling as a teacher of exceptional children and as an administrator.

 “I love working with my colleagues because I am able to experience the unique needs of each role and see firsthand how each related service that is provided helps children access their education.
-Although I’m not directly teaching, I am able to provide feedback and guidance in the education that children receive.
-The biggest challenge that I’ve had is adjusting to not actually teaching or having firsthand contact with children.
+Although as an administrator I was not directly teaching, I was able to provide feedback and guidance in the education that children receive.
+The biggest challenge that I had was adjusting to not actually teaching or having firsthand contact with children.
 With 25 years of teaching and six years as an administrator, having direct contact with children was my passion, and seeing the changes and growth that children made was the best experience and always touched my heart in a positive way.
-Being in more of a leadership role, the tide turned in that I’m more involved with the adults that have a direct impact with children.
-This is the biggest challenge...I miss my direct involvement.
-The reward of this job is that I’m in and out of all the schools in Burke County and I see various levels of student learning.
-The greatest experiences thus far are seeing a nonverbal student use her feet to communicate using a communication device and seeing a student who is blind read using braille.
+Being in more of a leadership role, the tide turned as that I was more involved with the adults who have a direct impact with children.
+This was the biggest challenge...I missed my direct involvement.
+The reward of this job was that I was in and out of all the schools in Burke County and saw various levels of student learning.
+The greatest experiences were seeing a nonverbal student use her feet to communicate using a communication device and seeing a student who is blind read using braille.

 “While in undergraduate school, I began my education in nursing.
 I dreamed of working in the labor and delivery room.
 After my sophomore year, I changed my major to education.”
 Cassandra earned a Bachelor of Science in Education from Western Carolina University and later attained a Master of Arts degree in Reading from Appalachian State University.
 She also completed the Administration Add-On through Western Carolina and has twice achieved National Board certification for Professional Teachers.